KeLin666/KeLin666.github.io/_pages/about.md

 From Apr 2020 to Sept 2021, I work as the team leader of representative team of Shanghai Jiao Tong University, participated in the China Undergraduate Physics Competition (CUPT, IYPT in China).
 We got First Prize in the final defense of our experiment result, this is the first time our school had got this prize since attending this competition.

-From Sept 2021 to now, I work as a part-time undergraduate researcher in Prof.Fangwei Ye's Group.
-My research topic is 3-Dimensional Branched Flow and Nonlinear Branched Flow.
+From Sept 2021 to now, I work as a part-time undergraduate researcher in [Prof. Fangwei Ye's Group](https://www.physics.sjtu.edu.cn/jsml/yefangwei.html).
+My research topic are 3-Dimensional Branched Flow and Nonlinear Branched Flow.

 From Jan 2023 to now, I am an exchange student at Massachusetts Institute of Technology (MIT).
 I select the following class, 8.292[J] Fluid Physics, 8.422 Atomic and Optical Physics II, 8.431[J] Nonlinear Optics.